Skip to content

 The three PBIS tiers: Matching support to student needs

-Tier 1 covers universal strategies for about 80-85% of students.
+Tier 1 covers universal strategies for approximately 80-85% of students.
 This includes clear behavioral expectations posted throughout the building, consistent acknowledgment systems, and predictable routines.
 When Tier 1 works well, most students thrive without additional intervention.

 Recent data from the 2024-2025 school year shows implementation gaps at higher tiers: while 13,494 schools formally assess Tier 1, only 8,917 evaluate Tier 2 and 6,205 assess Tier 3 systems.